Skip to content

 How many websites are there?

-There are over 1.1 billion websites, but only around 199 million are active.
-That’s according to Netcraft’s latest survey, which is widely considered the most reputable source.
+There are over 1.2 billion websites, but only around 199 million are active.
+According to Netcraft’s latest survey, widely considered the most reputable source.

 However, it’s worth noting that figures vary depending on what source you look at.
 For example, according to Internet Live Stats, there were 1.88 billion websites last year.
 But again, over 75% of those sites were deemed inactive.